The Daily Dose: Daily Oppas (Part 2)

 The indigenous name "ha-neul" is so unique in the Korean nomenclature that it is spelled with "乻", a character so rare that it isn’t even included in the official hanja registry for Korean names.
 "Ha-neul" is also an unusual case where the two syllables do not mean two separate ideas; instead, both characters are merged to produce only a single idea: "sky."

-Kang Ha-neul broke the k-drama leading man mold with his portrayal of Hwang Yong-sik, the adorkable country bumpkin cop in 2019’s "When the Camellia Blooms"—his first leading drama role and military comeback project.
+Kang Ha-neul broke the K-drama leading man mold with his portrayal of Hwang Yong-sik, the adorkable country bumpkin cop in 2019’s "When the Camellia Blooms"—his first leading drama role and military comeback project.
 WTCB was both a wild critical and commercial success, for which he earned numerous acting awards, including the highly coveted Baeksang award.
-Prior to this, he had already impressed and charmed TV audiences with his performances in "Misaeng" (2014) and "Moon Lovers: Scarlet Heart Ryeo" (2016), and established himself as a versatile young Chungmuro star, winning acclaim for his roles in quiet films like “Dongju: Portrait of a Poet” (2016) and "Forgotten” (2017) while also headlining such huge box office hits as “Twenty” (2015) and "Midnight Runners" (2017).
+Before this, he had already impressed and charmed TV audiences with his performances in "Misaeng" (2014) and "Moon Lovers: Scarlet Heart Ryeo" (2016), and established himself as a versatile young Chungmuro star, winning acclaim for his roles in quiet films like “Dongju: Portrait of a Poet” (2016) and "Forgotten” (2017) while also headlining such huge box office hits as “Twenty” (2015) and "Midnight Runners" (2017).
 His most recent movie, “The Pirates: The Last Royal Treasure” is currently reigning over the box office in South Korea, and he has two dramas and one movie lined up for this year.

-His success in k-drama and in cinema, impressive they may be for someone so young, is only half of his accomplishments.
-Many are also surprised to learn that Ha-neul is also a musical actor, and a very successful one at that.
-With a folk singer for a father and his own degree in theater, he has starred in an impressive number of Korean musicals, and is known to play the guitar at the behest of friends.
+His success in K-drama and in cinema, impressive they may be for someone so young, is only half of his accomplishments.
+Many are also surprised to learn that Ha-neul is also a musical actor and a very successful one at that.
+With a folk singer for a father and his own degree in theater, he has starred in an impressive number of Korean musicals and is known to play the guitar at the behest of friends.

-With his relentless work ethic, quiet intelligence, and easy-going demeanor, Kang Ha-neul is a sky full of stars and we’re enjoying the heavenly view.
+With his relentless work ethic, quiet intelligence, and easy-going demeanor, Kang Ha-neul is a sky full of stars, and we’re enjoying the heavenly view.

 February 22: Nam Joo-hyuk (남주혁), The Heartthrob